joezabinski-wellsky/micro-front-end-react-application/Readme.md

 A React application compiled with Craco.
 Uses Webpack's ModuleFederationPlugin to import `angular-embedded`'s federated module.

 #### How to run the React application
  - In Terminal, navigate to `./angular-embedded`.
 Install with `npm install`.
-Run the Angular app with `npm run start`.
+Export the Angular component with `npm run start`.
  - Open a second Terminal, and navigate to `./app`.
 Install with `npm install`.
 Run the React app with `npm run start`.
  - In a browser, navigate to `localhost:3000`.